jia-xinyu/jia-xinyu.github.io/_projects/6_project.md

     DJI drones: Inspire 2 and Spark.
 </div>

-I also took the drones to western Sichuan Province in China in May 2020 and had an impressive road trip.
+I also took the drones to western Sichuan Province in China in May 2020 and had an unforgettable road trip.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">